The Star Product of Uniformly Random Codes: Introduction

-In this paper, we study the expected dimension of the star product of two independent, uniformly random codes.
-More precisely, we investigate the typical behavior of $\dim (\C_1\star\C_2)$, where $\C_1,\C_2\leq \F_q^n$ are independent, uniformly random linear codes of prescribed dimensions.
-Extending the ideas of \cite{cascudo2015squares}, our approach establishes an explicit formula for the expected size of the kernel of a linear map that takes a bilinear form to a star product of codes.
-Based on this formula, we obtain an explicit lower bound on $\mathbb{E}[\dim (\C_1\star\C_2)]$ for all parameter choices.
-We then determine the asymptotics of the bound both as field size $q$ and the dimensions of~$\C_1$ and~$\C_2$ grow.
+{ In this paper, we study the expected dimension of the star product of two independent, uniformly random codes.
+More precisely, we investigate the typical behavior of $\dim (\mathcal{C}_1\star\mathcal{C}_2)$, where $\mathcal{C}_1,\mathcal{C}_2\leq \mathbb{F}_q^n$ are independent, uniformly random linear codes of prescribed dimensions.
+Extending the ideas of \cite{cascudo2015squares}, our approach establishes an explicit formula for the expected size of the kernel of a linear evaluation map whose image is exactly the star product of the two codes.
+While the approach in \cite{7282444} estimates the expected dimension by bounding the probability that random rank-1 matrices fail to achieve maximal span, our alternate perspective yields an explicit lower bound on $\mathbb{E}[\dim (\mathcal{C}_1\star\mathcal{C}_2)]$ for all parameter choices.
+We then determine the asymptotics of this bound both as the field size $q$ and the dimensions of $\mathcal{C}_1$ and $\mathcal{C}_2$ grow.
+Crucially, our approach yields asymptotic results in the field size that are independent of the relationship between the dimensions of the two codes.
+Furthermore, we leverage these bounds to upper bound the variance of the star product dimension, showing that it decays asymptotically to $0$ in certain parameter regimes.
+We provide a detailed technical comparison between our results and the results of \cite{7282444} in Remark \ref{remark:otherpaper}. }

 In the second part of the paper, we discuss the implications of these results for private information retrieval applications and secure distributed matrix multiplication, as well as the potential of the results obtained to be utilized in distinguisher-type attacks in code-based cryptography.